 By Lyndsay of The Purposely Lost | Pinterest

-While the collection was initially given to Yale by alum Paul Mellon in 1966, the sustainable building was designed and constructed by Louis I. Kahn in 1977, and sits directly across the street from another of his designs, the Yale University Art Gallery.
+The collection was initially given to Yale by alum Paul Mellon in 1966.
+Now, the collection is housed in a sustainable building designed and constructed by Louis I. Kahn in 1977.
+It sits directly across the street from another of his designs, the Yale University Art Gallery.

-The Center offers tours to the public of the collections, special exhibitions, and architecture, and promotes a research program that includes lectures, conferences, and workshops.
-It also has an app you can view in the museum or at home as a guide to the works.
+The Center offers tours to the public of the collections, special exhibitions, and architecture.
+It also promotes a research program that includes lectures, conferences, and workshops.
+Finally, you can download an app to view in the museum or at home as a guide to the works.

 Notable Works at Yale Center for British Art